 A principal second-year goal is the creation of a thesis.
-With the help of a team of mentors and advisors, students will identify and research an issue of their choosing, then develop a thorough understanding of the context and challenges.
-They will write a proposal that captures their recommended solution, identify a community and partner out in the world to work with and then prototype and design it to implement and measure impact.
+With the help of a team of mentors and advisors, students will identify and research a social issue of their choosing, then develop a thorough understanding of the context and challenges.
+They will write a proposal that captures their recommended interventions, identify a community and partner out in the world to work with and then prototype and design it to implement and measure impact.
 Each thesis must be reviewed and approved by the thesis committee and the department chair for the student to be eligible for degree conferral.
-Another key second-year initiative is producing a for-profit enterprise, culminating in a presentation to potential funders.
+Another key second-year initiative is producing a forprofit enterprise, culminating in a presentation to potential funders.

-Throughout the two-year program, the Guest Lecture Series is curated to inspire new thinking and dialogue about the vast variety of ways to create a career in design for social innovation.
-Speakers include business leaders, environmentalists, indigenous leaders, field workers, researchers, academics, shamans, poets, artists, musicians, policy makers, physicians, astronomers, physicists, human rights activists and other innovators in social design.
+Throughout the two-year program, the Global Guest Lecture Series is curated to inspire new thinking and dialogue about the vast variety of ways to create a career in design for social innovation.
+Speakers include business leaders, environmentalists, indigenous leaders, field workers, researchers, academics, shamans, poets, artists, musicians, policy makers, physicians, astronomers, physicists, human rights activists, and other innovators in social design.

-ABOVE: Catherine Mazzocchi (MFA 2020) and Jennifer Ulloa's (MFA 2020) "Power Is Local" thesis project focuses on Black and Latinx communities in northern Manhattan, aiming to ensure that people most impacted by energy insecurity's increasingly harmful effects can develop critical policy action.
-OPPOSITE, TOP: Second-year students Alisha Mahen, Kexin Lyu, Baitian Yu, Danielle Skinn, Elana Wolpert and Monica Tarriba Urias participated in a Thesis Show 2020 virtual panel discussion, "Accessibility and Information Exchange," moderated by faculty member Karen Proctor.
-The projects sought to empower communities through education.
-OPPOSITE, BOTTOM: Tara Maurice (MFA 2020) and Tianyue Zhang's (MFA 2020) thesis, "PRETTY/UGLY," explores the impact of the fashion industry on the environment.
+ABOVE: Catherine Mazzocchi's (MFA 2020) and Jennifer Ulloa's (MFA 2020) "Power Is Local" thesis project focuses on Black and Latinx communities in northern Manhattan, aiming to ensure that people most impacted by energy insecurity's increasingly harmful effects can develop critical policy action.
+OPPOSITE, ABOVE: Maggie Wong (MFA 2024), Brielle Mariucci (MFA 2024) and Jenny Lau (MFA 2024) facilitate a co-design session with community members and partners in Braddock, Pennsylvania, for the Communication Design course.
+OPPOSITE, BELOW: Tara Maurice (MFA 2020) and Tianyue Zhang's (MFA 2020) thesis, "PRETTY/UGLY," explores the impact of the fashion industry on